 Queen Mary tuition fees

-If you are only going abroad for one semester, you are responsible for paying full tuition fees to Queen Mary.
+If you are going abroad for one optional semester, you are responsible for paying full tuition fees to Queen Mary for the year during which you are abroad (with minimum 10 weeks of that year spent at Queen Mary).

-Tuition fees at your host university (study placements)
+Tuition fees at your host institution (study placements)

-You will not have to pay any university tuition fees (or fees for registration, examination, laboratory or library access facilities, etc) if you are on an Erasmus+ study placement.
+You will not have to pay any university tuition fees (or fees for registration, examination, laboratory or library access facilities, etc) to your host institution, whether you study abroad on exchange for one semester or the full year.

 However, you may be charged small fees for costs such as insurance, student union membership or the use of materials (such as photocopying, laboratory supplies etc) on the same basis as local students.